He Jingying: As Crown Princess

-Empress
+As Empress

 Later that year, Emperor Wu died.
 Xiao Zhaoye succeeded him as emperor, and made Crown Princess He empress.
 He took her family members into the palace and set up quarters for them in Yaoling Palace (耀靈殿) - a major breach of protocol at the time.
 As empress, Empress He continued her affair with Yang Min.
 In early 494, Xiao Zhaoye's granduncle, the prime minister Xiao Luan sent the trusted general Xiao Tanzhi (蕭坦之) to advise Xiao Zhaoye to execute Yang Min, and initially, Xiao Zhaoye refused, and Empress He tearfully pleaded for Yang's life.
 Xiao Tanzhi, however, pointed out how the news of the affair between Empress He and Yang had become widespread.
 Xiao Zhaoye was forced to agree, and he issued an edict for Yang's execution.
 When he subsequently tried to withdraw the verdict after Xiao Tanzhi left, it was too late; Yang had been executed.

 In fall 494, with Xiao Zhaoye despising Xiao Luan for his constant curbing of his activity, Xiao Luan became apprehensive, and he assassinated the young emperor on 7 September, after first demoting him to the title of Prince of Yulin on 6 September.
 Empress He was demoted to the title of Princess of Yulin.
 Nothing further was recorded in history of her activities or the date of her death.